lbrgriffith/rusty-finance/README.md

 - `break-even`: Performs break-even analysis.
 - `depreciation`: Calculates the depreciation of an asset.
 - `irr`: Calculates the internal rate of return.
+- `variance`: Measures how much the numbers in a data set deviate from the mean.

 ## Examples